 All other things being equal — product quality, price, location, shipping, reviews — which seller or product do you choose?

 Naturally, you go with the seller who offered quality images, because in today’s world, seeing is believing.
+And profile picture mistakes can cost you.

 The same can be said for photos posted by transport companies on their uShip profile pages.
 In fact, one can even claim it’s MORE IMPORTANT to post high-quality images, and lots of them, since a potential shipping customer is entirely unfamiliar with your services, unlike the product example given earlier.